 -- The first section of this topic is shown below --

-- Microsporidia is phylum of eukaryotes related to fungi.
+- Microsporidia are fungi and endoparasites related to Cryptomycota.
 They are obligate intracellular organisms that spread via spores.
-Microsporidia behave as protozoa; they possess a defining characteristic called a "polar tube" that coils around the sporoplasm inside of the spore and during germination the polar tube everts to bring the sporoplasm into contact with the host cell.
+Microsporidia behave as protozoa; they possess a defining characteristic called a "polar tube" that coils around the sporoplasm inside of the spore and during germination, the polar tube everts to bring the sporoplasm into contact with the host cell.

 - Most commonly identified with human disease: